New Camera Comparison

 Compare mirrorless and DSLR cameras

 • Lens Ecosystem (Weight: 1.3): A camera is only as good as the lenses available for it.
-This criterion considers the breadth, quality, and price range of native lenses, as well as compatibility with legacy systems via adapters.
+This score reflects the breadth, quality, and affordability of native lenses, as well as compatibility with adapters for older systems.

 Head-to-Head Camera Analysis